Where to Next?

 Who can understand what it means to learn that the ultimate reality is not a passing moment of bliss, not a fleeting vision or transfiguration, not some ineffable, extraordinary experience or phenomenon but instead, is as close as our eyes, as simple as a smile, and as clear as the identity of ‘that‘ which remains when there is no self?
 Bernadette Roberts (thank you – Tony)

-I have three more chapters to add, two of which have been very recently completed and I include them below The Mind and Metadata and The Silent Mind, and one more chapter on the topic of Time, which is still in draft form.
+I have three more chapters to add, two of which have been very recently completed and I include them below The Mind and Metadata and The Silent Mind, and one more chapter on the topic of Time, which is has more recently been added.

 TO READ THE NEXT CHAPTER METADATA AND THE MIND PLEASE CLICK HERE